0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 The first few lines that are present in the log file displays sample data that will be used.
 You will go to '`log analytics workspace`' and then select the workspace that we previously created.
 <p align="center"><img src="https://i.imgur.com/KdTjnnL.png" height="70%" width="70%" alt="select workspace"/></p>

-After choosing the workspace, you will select '`Custom Log`' on the left pane.
+After choosing the workspace, you will select `'Custom Log'` on the left pane.

 <p align="center"><img src="https://i.imgur.com/jNp2UCm.png" height="25%" width="25%" alt="select custom log"/></p>

 Upon the custom log page, you can select the '`+ Add custom log`' button at the top left or the '`Add custom log`' button in the center of the page (there is no preference).
 <p align="center"><img src="https://i.imgur.com/maWRcws.png" height="70%" width="70%" alt="add custom log"/></p>